dominik-pichler/Review_me_if_you_can/README.md

-## Data Source
+# 2. Data Source
 This data that has been used to construct the KG has been  derived (as depicted later on in the architecture section) from two APIs:

+## 2.1 Raw Data
+### 2.1.1 Kross Booking
-1. **Kross Booking**: <br> A plattform that works as booking engine for the management of hotels/appartements.
+A plattform that works as booking engine for the management of hotels/appartements.
 In this case, it is used to manage all bookings (and everything related) across all appartements/hotels.
+The stored data can be fetched via a REST-API following the OpenAPI Standard
+### 2.1.2 TimeTac

-2. **TimeTac**: <br> A plattform that allows to track process times of (cleaning) people.
+A plattform that allows to track process times of (cleaning) people.
 In this case, it is used to track and access data about who has cleaned which apartment, when and for how long.
+The stored data can be fetched via a REST-API following the OpenAPI Standard

+## 2.2 Additionally derived Data
-In addition (for advanced analytics), the collected reviews (via Kross Booking) are automatically translated and pre-evaluated via a sentiment analysis.
+In addition, (for advanced analytics), the collected reviews (via Kross Booking) are automatically translated and pre-evaluated via a sentiment analysis.
-1. **Translation:**<br>
+### 2.2.1 Translation
    As the customers of the appartements can (and have been) writing reviews in more than 150 different languages, I had to start out by translating them.
    For this purpose, I used the `src/review_process_utils/review_translor.py` script that utilizes the `googleTrans` package to translate all reviews (if possible) to english.

-2. **Sentiment Analysis**: <br>
+### 2.2.2 Sentiment Analysis
    In addition, for effective review filtering/pre-selection, a sentiment analysis utilizing [DistilRoBERTa](https://huggingface.co/j-hartmann/emotion-english-distilroberta-base) has been implemented to categorize the reviews along [Paul Ekman's 6 basic dimensions](https://www.paulekman.com/wp-content/uploads/2013/07/Basic-Emotions.pdf) + one neural dimension.
    The corresponding script can be found in `src/Review_Handler.py`